-- Achieving high standards of educational outcomes for our pupils, as detailed on page 7. - Utilising the expertise of our teaching staff to support the development of other schools.
-Whilst impacting positively on the schools receiving the support it has also enabled The Greetland Academy Trust to receive additional income and also have a positive impact upon the personal and professional development of the Trust staff. - With the formation of the multi academy trust in March 2018 this has enabled the MAT Core Team to review aspects of financial efficiency across the Trust.
-This work is ongoing but specific examples of work to date include: review of premises and administrative staffing structures across the Trust; review of catering procurement processes; alignment of systems (eg financial and some pupil software packages); alignment in approach to staff absence insurance cover.
+- · Achieving high standards of educational outcomes for our pupils, as detailed on page 8 and 9. - Utilising the expertise of our teaching staff to support the development of other schools.
+Whilst impacting positively on the schools receiving the support it has also enabled The Greetland Academy Trust to receive additional income and also have a positive impact upon the personal and professional development of the Trust staff.